MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Experimental_Features.md

 ---
 # Experimental Features

-The Experimental Features support in PowerShell is to provide a mechanism for experimental features to coexist with existing stable features in PowerShell or PowerShell modules.
+The Experimental Features support in PowerShell provides a mechanism for experimental features to coexist with existing stable features in PowerShell or PowerShell modules.

-An experimental feature is one where the design is not finalized and available to users to provide feedback.
-Once an experimental feature is no longer experimental, design changes would become breaking changes.
-Experimental features are not intended to be used in production as changes are allowed to be breaking.
+An experimental feature is one where the design is not finalized.
+The feature is available for users to test and provide feedback.
+Once an experimental feature is finalized, the design changes become breaking changes.
+Experimental features aren't intended to be used in production since the changes are allowed to be breaking.

 Experimental features are disabled by default and need to be explicitly enabled by the user or administrator of the system.

-Enabled experimental features are listed in the `powershell.config.json` file in `$PSHOME` for all users or the user specific configuration file for a specific user.
+Enabled experimental features are listed in the `powershell.config.json` file in `$PSHOME` for all users or the user-specific configuration file for a specific user.

 > [!NOTE]
-> If experimental features are enabled in the user configuration file, then
+> Experimental features enabled in the user configuration file take precedence
-> that will take precedence over any experimental features listed in the system
+> over experimental features listed in the system configuration file.
-> configuration file.

 ## Declaring Experimental Features in Modules written in C#

-Module authors who want to leverage the Experimental Feature flags can declare a cmdlet as experimental by using the `Experimental` attribute:
+Module authors who want to use the Experimental Feature flags can declare a cmdlet as experimental by using the `Experimental` attribute:

 ```csharp